nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![SortSequenceDiagram](images/SortSequenceDiagram.png)

-`PersonComparator` implements the `Comparator<Person>` interface.
-For a comparator c:
-1. If x < y, `c.compare(x, y) < 0`
-2. If x > y, `c.compare(x, y) > 0`
-3. If x == y, `c.compare(x, y) == 0`

-Within the `PersonComparator`, it compares both persons based on the first field in the list of fields.
-If they are not equivalent, it returns an Integer depending on the comparison.
+Within the `PersonComparator`, it compares both persons based on the first field in the **list of fields**.
+If they are not equivalent, it returns the result of the comparison taking into account the **order**.
 Else, it will check the next field.
-It returns a `0` when there are no fields left to compare.
-If `desc` was called on a field, return value will be multipled by `-1`, to invert the ordering.
+When there are no fields remaining, it specifies that the two persons are equivalent.

 ### Alternatives
 #### Aspect: How to compare: `Comparator` vs `Comparable`
 ####1.
-Alternative 1
+Alternative 1 (Current)
+Each field implements a `Comparable` interface.
+- Pros:
+    - Easier to implement.
+- Cons:
+    - Less flexible.
+    - Passes only one `PersonComparator` into `Model`, which stores list of fields to be sorted on.

+####2.
+Alternative 2
-Create many comparators for `Person` depending on what field to compare on and how to compare that field.
+Create a comparator for `Person` for each specific field to compare on and how to compare that field.
+Choose a list of comparators and sort model on them one by one.
+- Pros:
-- Pros: More flexibility for ways to compare each field.
+  - More flexibility for ways to compare each field.
 E.g. can compare`Module` field based on number of modules, lexicographic ordering, etc.
+- Cons:
-- Cons: More complexity for user syntax.
-Less encapsulation as `Person` has to know the details of it's fields and how it desires to sort them.
+  - More complexity for user syntax.
+  - Less encapsulation as `PersonComparator` has to know the details of `Person` fields and how it desires to sort them.
-Has to pass all `PersonComparator` that were chosen into `Model` one after another so less efficient.
+  - Has to pass all `PersonComparator` that were chosen into `Model` one after another so less efficient.

-####2.
-Alternative 2 (Current)
-Each field implements a `Comparable` interface.
-- Pros: Easier to implement.
-- Cons: Less flexible.
-Passes only one `PersonComparator` which stores the fields within itself.
-Each comparison stops once field is not equivalent, therefore is more efficient.

 ### Comment feature
 #### Implementation